charlesm93/charlesm93.github.io/_pages/research.md

     df_print: paged
 ---

-My interests lie in applied and computational statistics.
+My interests lie in Applied and Computational Statistics.
 A lot of my work is motivated by problems in Bayesian modeling.
 More precisely: